| |

 Pour the paint into another container.

-The paint is very thick.
-I poured mine into a handy bucket to make painting easier since a brush won’t fit into the jar.
+I poured my paint into a handy bucket to make painting a little easier.
 I love the HANDy pail because it has a little magnet on the side to hold the brush when not in use.

 Use an angled brush.